 Rent Reviews

-At a rent review, the rent will go up or it will stay the same.
+At a rent review, the rent will either go up or it will stay the same.
 But it will not go down.

 Commercial Property v Residential Property

 A standard rent review clause will contain something like this: “The rent will be revised on any review date.
 The revised rent shall not be lower than the rent existing at the time of the rent review.
 A memorandum recording the revised rent will be signed and the amount payable will be the revised rent.
-Six months before the review date the parties will begin negotiating but if by the review date no revised rent is agreed then the revised rent will be settled by an independent valuer in accordance with clause 12 [clause appointing an independent valuer] below..”
+Six months before the review date the parties will begin negotiating but if by the review date no revised rent is agreed then the revised rent will be settled by an independent valuer in accordance with clause 12 [clause appointing an independent valuer ] below..”

 Tips: